Correlation Between AdvanSix and Celanese

 Pair Corralation between AdvanSix and Celanese

-Given the investment horizon of 90 days AdvanSix is expected to generate 0.62 times more return on investment than Celanese.
-However, AdvanSix is 1.62 times less risky than Celanese.
-It trades about -0.08 of its potential returns per unit of risk.
-Celanese is currently generating about -0.13 per unit of risk.
-If you would invest 3,247 in AdvanSix on November 28, 2024 and sell it today you would lose (360.00) from holding AdvanSix or give up 11.09% of portfolio value over 90 days.
+Given the investment horizon of 90 days AdvanSix is expected to under-perform the Celanese.
+But the stock apears to be less risky and, when comparing its historical volatility, AdvanSix is 1.75 times less risky than Celanese.
+The stock trades about -0.13 of its potential returns per unit of risk.
+The Celanese is currently generating about -0.05 of returns per unit of risk over similar time horizon.
+If you would invest 6,818 in Celanese on December 30, 2024 and sell it today you would lose (1,098) from holding Celanese or give up 16.1% of portfolio value over 90 days.

 AdvanSix vs. Celanese